kaboc/pot/packages/pot/README.md

 ## Related package

 - [Pottery]
-    - A package that helps you use pots in Flutter by allowing to limit the scope of pots in the widget tree.
+    - A Flutter package with utility widgets for `Pot`, automatically managing the lifecycle of pots and the objects they hold based on the widget lifecycle.
     - Whether to use this is up to you.
 It is just an additional utility.

 ## Usage

-Create a pot with a so-called Singleton factory that instantiates an object.
+Assign a pot created with a singleton factory to a global variable.

 ```dart
 final counterPot = Pot(() => Counter(0));